Linaro/lava/doc/v2/development.rst

 From each topic branch, just run::

-    git review
+    git push

-If you have multiple commits in that topic branch, git review will warn you.
-It's OK to send multiple commits from the same branch, but note
-that:

-#. commits are review and approved individually and
+#. each merge request is reviewed and approved individually and

 #. later commits will depend on earlier commits, so if a later commit
    is approved and the one before it is not, the later commit will not be merged until the earlier one is approved.

 #. you are responsible for **rebasing** your branch(es) against updates
-   on master and this can become **much** more difficult when there are multiple commits on one local branch.
-It can become a **lot** of work to make the correct changes in the correct commit on a single branch.
+   on master and this can become more difficult when there are multiple commits on one local branch.

 #.
 Fixes from comments or unit test failures in one review are **not**
-   acceptable as separate reviews, so don't be tempted to make another commit at the top of the branch.
+   acceptable as separate merge requests.

 #.
-It is common for reviews to go through repeated cycles of comments
+It is common for merge requests to go through repeated cycles of
-   and updates.
+   comments and updates.
 This is not a reflection on the usefulness of the change or on any particular contributors, it is a natural evolution of the code.
 Comments may reflect changes being made in other parallel reviews or reviews merged whilst this change was being reviewed.
 Contributors may be added to other reviews where the team consider this to be useful for feedback or where the documentation is being updated in areas which relate to your change.
    The number of comments per review is no indication of the quality of that review and does not affect when the review would be merged.

 #.
 It is common for changes to develop merge conflicts during the
    review process as other reviews are merged.
-Unfortunately, gerrit does **not** email reviewers when a review gains a merge conflict.
-   The team will usually *ping* the review if it looks like the reviewer has not noticed a merge conflict when the review is considered ready to be merged.
+You are responsible for fixing all merge conflicts in your merge requests.

 #.
-If a review has been given ``-1`` by ``lava-bot``, a reviewer or the
-   author, the team will generally ignore that review unless it relates to parallel work on a bug fix or other feature.
+All merge requests must pass all CI tests.

 Therefore the recommendations are:

-#. **Always** use a separate local branch per commit
+#. **Always** use a separate local branch per change and a new commit
+   for changes on that branch each time branch gets pushed until it is merged.

 #.
 Think carefully about whether to base one local branch on another
    local branch.
 This is recommended when one change logically extends